AkkshayDhaamankar/OfflineFirstAppMechanism/README.md

 Other
   - ViewBinding
-  - Cleam Architecture using MVVM
+  - Clean Architecture using MVVM
   - Multi-Module Setup -> Network and Core module are completely independent of each other.
 App module depends on Network and Core module
   - Kotlin Coroutines
   - Android KTX